wxguy/wrfplot/README.md

 ### Linux Only

- You must have at least `Ubuntu 22.04` or above for this to work.
+ You must have at least `Ubuntu 22.04` , `Red Hat 8.x` or above for this to work.
 There is no additional packages or admin rights are required to install this package.
 Go to https://github.com/wxguy/wrfplot/releases and look for latest release.
 The Linux installer will have name `wrfplot-linux-64bit.run`.
 Click on the link and download it to local disk.
 Thereafter execute the below command (assuming that the Linux installer is downloaded at `~/Downloads`):

  ```
  bash ~/Downloads/wrfplot-linux-64bit.run